 Big Ten Network to Showcase Men's Soccer Game Sunday

 Men's Soccer to Begin Big Ten Play Sunday at No. 21 Northwestern

 Men's Soccer to Take on Pair of Nationally Ranked Opponents

 Men's Soccer to Welcome Northeastern for Sunday Matchup

 Tommy McMenemy after U-M's 1-0 win over Oakland.

 Tommy McMenemy joined the Michigan men's soccer staff on Jan.
 30, 2012, and is entering his fifth season with the Wolverines after previously serving as an assistant at his alma mater, Columbia University, for six seasons.

 In addition to serving as the team recruiting coordinator, he handles all facets of coaching, organizing team training sessions, and leads the attacking unit tactics for the Wolverines.

-McMenemy was elevated to the program's top assistant position in 2008.
-At Columbia, McMenemy assisted in all phases of the program, including organizing training sessions, devising tactical strategies, and developing a competition schedule.
+McMenemy was elevated to the program's top assistant position in 2008 after joining the team as a volunteer assistant in 2006.
+At Columbia, McMenemy assisted in all phases of the program, including recruiting, organizing training sessions, devising tactical strategies, and developing a competition schedule.